dex2code/massa_acheta/README.md

 Acheta is a genus of crickets.
 It most notably contains the house cricket (Acheta domesticus).

-"MASSA Acheta" is a service that will notify you about events occurring on your MASSA node and your wallet.\
+**"MASSA Acheta"** is a service that will notify you about events occurring on your MASSA node and your wallet.\
 Just like a little cricket!

+>
+>First of all let's define that this is not a public Telegram Bot, but opensource software that you can install on your own server to get a personal Bot that will be accessible only to you.
+>

 Before we jump to a detailed description of the service, please watch this video: